Elastic moduli (composite) - A245

 Overview[edit | edit source]

-The mechanics of composite materials is inherently complex as it entails the interaction between its multiple different materials.
-Prediction of the composite material’s mechanical behaviour involves analysis at several size scales: micro-, mes-, and macro- mechanics.
+The mechanics of composite materials is inherently complex as it involves the interaction between multiple different constituent materials.
+Prediction of a composite material’s mechanical behaviour involves analysis at several size scales: micro-, mes-, and macro- mechanics.

 Micro and mesomechanics allows for the determination of elastic moduli at the ply or lamina level for a composite material.